LegallyNotBlonde/Movie_Analysis/README.md

 ## Draft Plan for the project

-### ETL
+### ETL - Iosif
-* remove lines with null values
+* remove lines with missing values - several columns have missing values
-* remove unnecessary columns (like links, etc), but keep majority
+* remove unnecessary columns: column R, AA
-* filter out or remove movies outside of US (US scope only)
+* filter out or remove movies outside of US (US scope only) base dn country
-* check for mispelling, wrong/future dates(years), other anomalies thatare more likely data errors
+* options to validate the data: check for mispelling, wrong/future dates(years), other anomalies thatare more likely data errors
+* distributuin based on budject and gross revenue
 * correcr the datatypes where needed
 * change columns' names for self-explnatory options

+### After clean up, check the data what is left

-### Data Testing
+### Data Testing - ??
-* P value and other statistical test
+* P value and ANOVA statistical test

-* data distribution based on gross revenue, budget and other factors
+# Averages and data distribution based on gross revenue, budget and other factors, group by? - Jean

 ### Machine Learning
-* Establish and assess Baseline metrics like linear regression (gross reveue)
+* Establish and assess Baseline metrics like linear regression (gross reveueon y)
 <p> PCA, scaling?

 * Create Neuron Network model (possibly  Sequential model with ReLU-activate), play with it such as: